NO BLACKOUT MONDAY — FREE IT

 Start with the existing schedule.

-Use Monday as the weekly access point.
+Use Monday as the weekly no-blackout access point.

-Keep streaming and premium enhancements available, but do not allow exclusivity to block the in-market public-facing Monday access layer.
+Do not allow exclusivity to block the in-market fan-facing Monday access layer.

 Allow clubs to develop local Monday promotions and ballpark-experience messaging.